SensorDX/issue_tracker/README.md

 ## Video Walkthrough

-Here's a walkthrough of our wonderful Issue Tracker:
+Here's a walkthrough of our wonderful Issue Tracker - more stuff will be added as we move forward :-)

 <img src='http://i.imgur.com/skQNh5J.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />